|This article is a proposal|

 Syria has a diversified economy based on oil, agriculture and industry but tourism is increasing.
 Among the Levantine countries is considered the poorest but still people enjoy a reasonably high standard of living.

 Syria has a population of 19 million people, being 90% ethnic Arabs.
-The remaining is composed by Assyrians, Turkmen, Armenians and Circassians.
+The remaining is composed mostly by Assyrians, Turkmen, Armenians and Circassians.

 Arabic, in its Syrian Arabic dialect, is the official language.
 Garshuni script is usually the one used.
+Minorities use their own languages.

 Islam is the major religion being the faith of 90% of the overall population.
 Muslims are divided by half in Sunni (mostly in the eastern region) and Shiite (mostly in the western region).
 Among the Shiite about one third of them are Alawi existing also a Druze minority close to Lebanese border.